 Set yourself up for success by using data to decide which posts to promote

 When promoting posts via paid advertising, you need to analyze performance using Google Analytics.
-By identifying pages with high bounce rates or low form completion rates, you can ensure that your marketing budget is spent effectively.
-In this section, we’ll discuss how to use Google Analytics data for prioritizing promotions based on key performance indicators (KPIs).
+You can ensure that your marketing budget is spent effectively by identifying pages with high bounce rates or low form completion rates.
+In this section, we’ll discuss using Google Analytics data to prioritize promotions based on key performance indicators (KPIs).

 Identifying Underperforming Pages Using Google Analytics Data

 To identify underperforming pages on your website, start by accessing the “Behavior” report in Google Analytics.
 This report will show you various metrics related to user engagement and interaction with your content.
 Consider the following metrics: